-If your SVSU Cost of Attendance is not met with scholarships, grants, federal loans or other aid, you may want to consider an alternative loan (also known as a private educational loan).
+If your tuition, housing and other fees are not met with scholarships, grants, federal loans or other aid, you may want to consider an alternative loan (also known as a private educational loan).
 Each loan may have different eligibility requirements (i.e. academic progress, minimum enrollment, interest rates (fixed vs. variable) and repayment plans).
 You should explore the options to find the loan that works best for you.
 These alternative loans do have certain credit, debt to income ratio, and/or employment requirements.
 A co-signer may be necessary.

 You can research alternative/private loan options on reputable sites, such as FinAid.org.